Getting your Trinity Audio player ready... |

 What Is SAT Superscoring?

-SAT superscoring is a process by which a college uses your highest submitted SAT math score plus your highest submitted reading and writing score — even if those two scores come from different test dates — to produce your SAT composite score (i.e., your total score).
+So, you may be wondering how to superscore your SAT.
+SAT superscoring is a process by which a college uses your highest submitted SAT math score plus your highest submitted reading and writing score — even if those 2 scores come from different test dates — to produce your SAT composite score (i.e., your total score).
 That composite score is called a “superscore.”

 KEY FACT: